Screen Production Department Skills (L7, 30 ECTS)

 What are the entry requirements?

-1. Applicants must possess a primary Level 6 qualification or equivalent.
+1. Proof of Level 6 qualification or approved equivalent

 ENGLISH LANGUAGE: Applicants who do not have English as their first language must ensure they satisfy English Language requirements.
 For entry to undergraduate courses, a minimum score of 5.5 in an IELTS exam is required.
 For postgraduate courses, a minimum of 6.0 is required.
 It is the responsibility of the applicant to ensure their English proficiency meets these requirements.